yawnoc/ascii-art/README.md

 [png]: glyphs/ascii.png
 [html]: glyphs/ascii.html

+## Character selection scheme

+The general idea is thus:

+1. Convert image to greyscale intensity matrix
+2. Subdivide greyscale intensity matrix into blocks
+3. Select best character for each block:
+   1. Compute average intensity of block
+   2. Declare window of acceptable average intensities nigh thereunto
+   3. Preselect characters whose glyph has average intensity in window
+   4. Compute nit of block
+   5. Select character whose glyph has nit closest to nit of block

+A "nit" is a 9-bit approximation of an image, computed by subdividing the image into 9 blocks (3×3) and computing whether the average intensity of each block exceeds a specified threshold intensity.

+Precomputed nits for DejaVu Sans Mono glyphs:

+![The 95 printable ASCII characters with their nits below][nits]

+[nits]: glyphs/ascii_with_nits_graphical.png

 ## TODO

-1. ~~Convert image to greyscale intensity matrix~~
-2. ~~Subdivide greyscale intensity matrix into blocks~~
-3. Select best character for each block by
-   1. average intensity
-   2. shape
-4. Return
+* Actually implement the character selection
-   1. plain text (.txt)
+* Export result to plain text (.txt)
-   2. HTML document with `<pre>` element (.html).
+* Export result to HTML
-      Have option for embedded or inline CSS.
+  * Option for embedded or inline CSS

-### Proposed character selection scheme

-Basing everything on the font DejaVu Sans Mono.

-1. ~~Determine the aspect ratio of glyphs~~

-For all printable ASCII characters `U+0020 SPACE` through `U+007E Tilde`:

-1. ~~Precompute average intensity (and build lookup table)~~
-2. ~~Precompute nit (3×3 or 9-bit representation)~~

-Then at the character selection step for a given block:
-1. Compute the average intensity of the block
-2. Compute a window of acceptable intensities
-   (for a given tolerance, which will be chosen by testing)
-3. Pick out the characters whose glyph intensity lies within this window
-4. Choose the character whose glyph has the nearest nit

-Finally, put everything together into a main command-line function.
+* Command line function

 ## Remarks